Zapfenkiller/USB-Userport/README.md

 less hazzle than using some rather special direct IO drivers.
 Those still are found on the web but need admin privileges to install and access legacy interfaces not available on recent off-the-shelf hardware.
-USB seems to be the better approach now.
+USB seems to be the better approach nowadays.

-With the knowledge how to use the generic HID driver the userport can be controlled by virtually any program the user writes.
-It is close to those old days where you just issue some IN or OUT instructions to toggle some port lines for whatever you see fit.
+With the knowledge how to use the generic HID driver the userport can be controlled by virtually any program you write.
+It is your duty to bring the thing to live.
+With this we come close to those old days where you just issue some IN or OUT instructions to toggle some port lines for whatever you see fit.
+Now you need to have the generic HID driver to do the communication instead.

 ## Credits, links and further readings